tnkrer/webstorage-node/README.md

 You can read more about this specification on the [WHATWG](https://html.spec.whatwg.org/multipage/webstorage.html) website.

-As a result, all storage interaction methods supported by [`sessionStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage) and [`localStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) in browser implementations should also work with this library.
-The only exception is the [`StorageEvent`](https://html.spec.whatwg.org/multipage/webstorage.html#the-storageevent-interface) interface, as this is not intended to fully replace browser implementations.
+All storage interaction methods supported by [`sessionStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage) and [`localStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) in browser implementations should also work with this library.
+The only exception is the [`StorageEvent`](https://html.spec.whatwg.org/multipage/webstorage.html#the-storageevent-interface) interface, as this library is not intended to fully replace browser implementations.

-Here are examples of some trivial CRUD operations using `localStorage`.
+Here is an example of some trivial CRUD operations using `localStorage`.
 ```js
 // Setting
 localStorage.setItem("mykey", "myvalue");